annnhuang/annnhuang.github.io/_projects/social-interaction-decision-making.md

 ### Deliverables
 - Final prototype and design of the experiment task
-- Academic publication in a high-impact journal: Accepted for Publication in [Nature Scientific Reports](https://rdcu.be/egmfc)
+- Academic publication in a high-impact journal: Publication in [Nature Scientific Reports](https://rdcu.be/egmfc)